Joseph (2018 film): Plot

-Joseph, a retired detective with sharp investigating skills, lives a lonely life, and is separated from his wife Stella, who is now married to another cop named Peter.
+Joseph, a retired detective with sharp investigating skills, lives a lonely life, and is separated from his wife Stella, who is now married to another person named Peter.
 One day, Joseph is called by SP Venugopal to investigate a crime scene involving the murder of an old couple.
 He reaches the crime scene and begins his investigation.
 Upon questioning the people present at the crime scene, it is revealed that a person named Manu was the first to witness the incident when he came to supply milk to their house and was also the one who informed the police.